AhmedHussKhalifa/Dense_Passage_Retrieval_in_Conversational_Search/README.md

 # Dense Passage Retrieval in Conversational Search

 The code is splitted between 2 different plateforms, which are Google Collab and Compute Canada.
-It also contains 2 other repos that are used in the implenetation of this project, DPR repo for "Dense Passage Retrieval", CAsT Dataset, MSMARCo Dataset.
+It also contains 2 other repos that are used in the implementation  of this project, DPR repo for "Dense Passage Retrieval", CAsT Dataset, MSMARCo Dataset.
 Another repo used for evaluation of the CAsT.

 ## Authors:
 [Pierre McWhannel](https://github.com/pmcwhannel), [Nicole Yan](https://github.com/XinyiYan), [Ahmed Salamah](https://scholar.google.com/citations?user=XQ92c9cAAAAJ&hl=en).